johnjjung/community/contributors/design-proposals/node/troubleshoot-running-pods.md

 *   `kubectl describe pod` will list status of debug containers running in a pod

 Functionality will be hidden behind an alpha feature flag and disabled by default.
-The following are explicitly out of scope for the 1.9 alpha release:
+The following are explicitly out of scope for the 1.10 alpha release:

 *   Exited Debug Containers will be garbage collected as regular containers and may disappear from the list of Debug Container Statuses.
-*   Security Context for the Debug Container is not configurable.
-It will always be run with `CAP_SYS_PTRACE` and `CAP_SYS_ADMIN`.
-*   Image pull policy for the Debug Container is not configurable.
-It will always be run with `PullAlways`.

 #### kubelet Implementation